LawlietIW/Pearlifier_with_fancy_menu/README.md

 Then pick a file, choose the colours, pick width height and grid.
 If 1 or 0 you get no grid.
 Else you get a grid with thick line as often as you say.
 Then pearlify!!!!!!!

-# To make the app
-py -m PyInstaller fancy_menu.py

 ## Features
 ### Choose Image: